Skip to main content

 35 years old

-Researcher at cE3c - Center for Ecology, Evolution and Environmental Change, Faculty of Sciences, University of Lisbon
+Researcher at cE3c – Center for Ecology, Evolution, and Environmental Changes, Faculty of Sciences, University of Lisbon

-What impacts does cadmium in the soil have on the plants that absorb it and the herbivores that feed on it?
-In an attempt to answer these and several other questions about the impacts of heavy metals in the soil on agricultural crops and their ecosystems, Inês Fragata will focus on a specific case and study the impacts of cadmium on tomato crops and on spider mites, tiny herbivores that feed on hundreds of plant species - including tomatoes and many other important agricultural crops - devastating them.
-Inês Fragata received her PhD in Evolutionary Biology in 2015 from the Faculty of Sciences of the University of Lisbon and returned to this institution in 2019 as a researcher at cE3c, after three years at the Instituto Gulbenkian de Ciência.
+What impacts does cadmium in the soil have on the plants that absorb it and on the herbivores that feed on them?
+In an attempt to answer these and several other questions about the impacts of heavy metals in the soil on agricultural crops and their ecosystems, Inês Fragata will focus on a specific case and study the impacts of cadmium on tomato crops and spider mites, tiny herbivores that feed on hundreds of plant species—including tomatoes and many other important agricultural crops—devastating them.
+Inês Fragata received her PhD in Evolutionary Biology in 2015 from the Faculty of Sciences of the University of Lisbon and returned to this institution in 2019 as a researcher at cE3c, after three years at the Gulbenkian Institute of Science.

 Liliana Tomé